Garage (video game): Release

 The first release of this game was limited to 3,000 copies.
 The game's publisher, Toshiba-EMI, withdrew from CD-ROM publishing before further copies could be produced.
 Even in Japan, where the game was released, original copies of Garage are considered extremely rare, with only a few thousand in existence.
 When a used copy of the game appeared on the trading site Suruga-ya, it initially had an asking price of 300,000 yen.

-Its first availability on the internet can be attributed to members of the 4chan's retro gaming board, /vr/, who discovered it on an auction site, and pooled funds together in order to acquire and preserve it.
-The game's creator initially held resistance to republishing it, citing issues of "game balance," as well as his lack of rights to the property.
-A limited re-release, titled "Garage Private Edition," went on sale in mid-2007, and quickly sold out.
+Its first availability on the internet can be attributed to members of 4chan's retro gaming board, /vr/, who discovered it on an auction site, and pooled funds together in order to acquire and preserve it.
+The game's creator initially held resistance to republishing it, citing issues of "game balance", as well as his lack of rights to the property.
+A limited re-release, titled "Garage Private Edition", went on sale in mid-2007, and quickly sold out.
 With permission of Tomomi Sakuba, the game was a repackaging of the original release.

+On March 31, 2020, LoneDev reverse engineered the game and implemented a patch to translate the videogame into English.
+The GarageDoor patch was discussed on Discord and released on GitHub.
+The project had greatly increased interest in the video game in Western countries because the language barrier was not a problem anymore.
+This patch also allowed to play the game on non-Japanese Windows 10 systems.

-On December 10, 2021, a remastered version of Garage, titled Garage: Complete Version, was released on iOS and Android devices, being the first time the game would be officially playable in English - featuring UI and game balance improvements, new chapters, sidequests and multiple different endings.
-This version was later ported to Microsoft Windows, and released on Steam as Garage: Bad Dream Adventure on July 7, 2022.
+On December 10, 2021, an official remastered version of Garage, titled Garage: Complete Version, was released on iOS and Android devices, being the first time the game would be officially playable in English – featuring UI and game balance improvements, new chapters, sidequests and multiple different endings.
+This version was later ported to Microsoft Windows, releasing on Steam as Garage: Bad Dream Adventure on July 7, 2022, and also Nintendo Switch under the same name on June 6, 2024.